hypo69/hypo/docs/gemini/ru/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/control.py.md

         # should we automatically checkpoint?
         self.auto_checkpoint = auto_checkpoint

-        # clear the agents, environments and other simulated entities, we\'ll track them from now on
+        # clear the agents, environments and other simulated entities, we'll track them from now on
         TinyPerson.clear_agents()
         TinyWorld.clear_environments()
         TinyFactory.clear_factories()